Sheepsfoot Blade: The Ultimate Guide to Its Design, History, and Uses

 The Wharncliffe blade shares the sheepsfoot’s straight edge, but its spine slopes down to meet the edge at a sharper point.
 The relatively sturdy tip of the blade is ideal for penetrating tough substances like cardboard, leather, and foam with ease.

 However, Wharncliffe’s finer point can be more likely to break compared to the sheepsfoot’s more robust rounded tip.
-Additionally, the sheepsfoot’s broader tip provides a larger surface area for tasks like spreading or scraping, adding to its versatility.
+Additionally, the sheepsfoot’s broader, blunt tip not only offers superior durability but also provides a larger surface area for spreading, scraping, and safe cutting tasks like rope work or emergency seatbelt removal, adding to its EDC versatility.

 Sheepsfoot vs. lambsfoot blade